standardhealth/argo-docs/docs/studies-cs.md

 ![Convalescent Serum cohort pathways](cs_cohorts.png)

-Four outcomes are considered:
+Two outcomes are considered:

-1. Discharge without invasive mechanical ventilation (IMV) during stay
+1. Invasive mechanical ventilation (yes/no)
-2. Discharge after IMV during stay
-3. Inpatient death without IMV during stay
-4. Inpatient death following IMV during stay
+2. Inpatient death (yes/no)

 The study uses mechanical ventilation as a proxy for severe but non-fatal disease.
-The outcome is retrospective over the entire patient visit and capture the worst severity of illness during the visit.
-For example:
+The outcome is retrospective over the entire patient visit.

-* Patient is put on a ventilator (category 2) and then succumbs to the disease (category 4); the outcome is category 4 (death).
-* Patient is temporarily put on a ventilator (category 2), then taken off the ventilator (category 1) and discharged; the outcome category 2.

 The protocol only considers laboratory-confirmed cases.
 It specifically focuses on severe or life-threatening COVID-19 or judged by a healthcare provider to be at high risk of progression to severe or life-threatening disease.